As of Monday, February 22:

-Confirmed/Known Positive COVID-19 Cases within the School Community: 2
+Current Confirmed/Known Active COVID-19 Cases within the School Community: 3

-In order to keep families updated with the most current information we have created a running dashboard above, showing the number of positive cases and classes cohorted within our community.
+In order to keep families updated with the most current information we have created a running dashboard above, showing the number of positive cases and quarantines within our community.
+These numbers include only students, faculty, or staff that were attending class or working on campus during the time when a diagnosis impacts the community.

 KEEPING THE COMMUNITY SAFE